garethtdavies/zqw-docs/docs/faq.md

 ### Can I move the data directory?

-If you are starting zec-qt-wallet for the first time then you can choose the advanced configuration and select the location of your data directory, which may for example be on a seperate disk.
+If you are starting zec-qt-wallet for the first time then you can choose the advanced configuration (image of this) and select the location of your data directory, which may for example be on a seperate disk.
 If you have an existing data directory you would like to move, you can achieve this through the following steps:

 * Create the new directory
-* Copy your [existing data directory](#) to the new location
+* Copy everything in your [existing data directory](#) to the new location
 * Update [zcash.conf](#) with the `datadir=/your/new/path`
 * Restart zec-qt-wallet